thenumbernine/farm-game/README.md

 	- doors
 - birds to peck at your crops
 	- scarecrows to protect your crops
+	- nets over bushes & trees to protect from birds
 - hunting weapons
 	- guns
 		- bullets